 DISCLAIMER(S).
-I’ve been working with MSF since 1999 and am now the director of MSF’s UK office, so there might be an expectation that the ideas contained in this blog are somehow related to the positions of the organization.
-Please don’t get me in trouble by making such an assumption.
+I worked for MSF from 1999 until February 2014, including six years as the director of MSF’s UK and Ireland office.
+Any expectation that the ideas contained in this blog are somehow related to the positions of the organization is misplaced.
 These are my ideas, not MSF’s.
-Well-nourished by my experience in MSF and well-constrained by the amount of time I am able to spend reading anything interesting (i.e., not my inbox), not to mention the difficulty of mounting one of those 23-mission-aid worker blogs when I sit behind a desk and only occasionally manage to escape to the field, where I deliver my George Bush “Mission Accomplished” impression and then return home.
+Well-nourished by my experience in MSF and constrained by the amount of time I am able to spend reading anything of interest (i.e., not my inbox), not to mention the competing with one of those 23-mission-aid-worker blogs when I sit behind a desk.

 CREDENTIALS.
-As you’ve guessed, I’m not one of those 23-mission aid nomads, having been stuck in MSF offices for the better part of the last nine years.
+As you’ve guessed, I’m not one of those 23-mission aid nomads, having been stuck in MSF offices for the better part of the last 13 years.
 I have managed to catch malaria, worms, and at least 10 bouts of amoebic dysentery (mostly, though, in my youth as a Peace Corps volunteer in Burkina Faso).
 I’ve eaten lots of icky stuff that was not served in the Dutch office’s canteen.
 I’ve stepped foot twice in Darfur and have been yelled at by Sudanese officials.
 Several aid industry big wigs once agreed with a point I made at a conference.
 I shook hands with Pastor Ntoumi deep in the jungle of Pool Province.
 That sums it up.
-Prior to aid work my life included bartending in NYC, civil rights litigation in New Orleans, and a lot of frisbee throwing and backgammon in New Haven.
-I am now based in London, occasionally dabble in writing fiction, and have a wonderful daughter.
+Prior to aid work my life included bartending in NYC, civil rights litigation in New Orleans, and a lot of frisbee throwing and backgammon in various locations.
+I am now based in London, occasionally dabble in writing fiction.

 Thanks for reading.